IBM/cbomkit/README.md

 # run the make command to start the docker compose
 make production
 ```

+> [!NOTE]
+> By default, the service can be accessed at http://localhost:8001

 Deploy using the helm chart to a kubernetes environment.
 ```shell
 # clone the repository